 Surrogacy-friendly states include:

-The different types of intended parents who may opt for surrogacy to build their families in California include:
+The different types of intended parents who can opt for surrogacy to build their families in California include:

 These states usually don't enforce or recognize surrogacy contracts and have published case laws or statutes forbidding compensated surrogacy.
-In these states, traditional surrogacy is either unenforceable or discouraged.
 They also do not give pre-birth orders to intended parents.

 In addition, surrogates and intended parents within these states may be subject to criminal penalties or fines for being part of compensated surrogacy deals or any surrogacy pact that goes against the state law.

 However, not all of these states are necessarily surrogacy unfriendly.
-Most of them fall in-between and are becoming more surrogacy accommodating.
+Most of them fall in-between and are becoming more accommodating to surrogacy.

 These states are not as surrogacy-friendly as the one mentioned above, but they're more accommodating as compared to other “red light” states such as Michigan, Louisiana, and Nebraska.